gyorilab/emmaa/doc/dashboard/model_queries.rst

   :figwidth: 100 %

   *The above query resolved, showing the result per model and model type.
-If the path search resolved, the path is shown, otherwise the reason for not is not resolving is stated.*
+If a path was found, the path is shown, otherwise the reason why a path was not found is is stated.*

 The page displays "Waiting for server response" and a loader bar while the query is being executed.
 The typical response time can be up to a